public-accountability/littlesis-main/README.md

 4) run app: ``` docker-compose up ```

-To enter the Rails container use: ``` ./docker_login rails ``` tTo enter the Symfony container use: ``` ./docker_login php ```
+To enter the Rails container use: ``` ./docker_login rails ```

+To enter the Symfony container use: ``` ./docker_login php ```

 ## Load MYSQL database

-If you have an existing copy of LittleSis's database, load it into mysql.
+If you have an existing copy of LittleSis's database, load it into mysql.:

 ``` bash
 mysql -u littlesis -pthemanbehindthemanbehindthethrone -h 127.0.0.1 littlesis < path/to/littlesis_db.sql